 Retail insurance, in particular, is designed to protect retailers from a broad range of risks, including shoplifting and internal and external theft.
 It complements a loss prevention strategy by providing financial protection against unexpected losses that may not be fully preventable through the strategy alone.

-Zensurance is trusted by more than 350,000 Canadian small businesses and independent professionals for customized business insurance solutions.
+Zensurance is trusted by hundreds of thousands of Canadian small businesses and independent professionals for customized business insurance solutions.

 Fill out our online application for a free quote in just a few minutes.